Context: Aleta, Shopify, and distributors

 - ✗GraphQL version drift — a query that worked yesterday can fail after an API version bump when fields disappear from the schema.

-- ✗Server operations — repeatable deploys, file permissions (configuration writes), and structured logs to diagnose production.
+- ✗Server operations — repeatable deploys and structured logs to diagnose production.

 🎯 Goal